Construction of the Witten-Reshetikhin-Turaev TQFT from conformal field theory: Introduction

-This is an immediate corollary of Theorem \ref{Main} and Gregor Masbaum's corresponding result for the Reshetikhin-Turaev Theory \cite{MFI} (see also \cite{Fu}).
-For a purely algebraic geometric proof of this result see \cite{LPS}.
+Masbaum proved the corresponding result for the Witten-Reshetikhin-Turaev Theory for $N=2$ in \cite{MFI}.
+This theorem is therefore an immediate corollary of Theorem \ref{Main} and the results of \cite{AMU}, which shows that Masbaum's arguments for $N=2$ implies the statement for any $N$ for the Witten-Reshetikhin-Turaev Theory.
+Prior to this, Funar proved, in the case of $N=2$, that the monodromy group was infinite for the same levels for the Witten-Reshetikhin-Turaev theory in \cite{Fu}.
+For a purely algebraic geometric proof of this result for $N=2$, see \cite{LPS}.

-Further the combination of Laszlo's theorem from \cite{La1} allows us to use the geometric quantization of the moduli space of flat $SU(N)$-connections to study the Reshetikhin-Turaev TQFT's.
-We have already provided a number of such applications, see e.g. \cite{AMas, A1, AG, A2, A3, A4, ALG, A5, A6, AB}.
-In fact the result of this paper is used in \cite{A6} as an essential component in the first authors proof that the mapping class group does not have Kazhdan's property T \cite{A6}.
+A further corollary is that the projective space of projective flat sections of the bundle $\H^{(K)}$ over Teichm\"{u}ller space of any closed surface $\Sigma$ is isomorphic to the space ${\mathbb P}\V_K^{SU(N)}(\Sigma)$.
+Therefore we are allowed to use the geometric quantization of the moduli space of flat $SU(N)$-connections to study the Witten-Reshetikhin-Turaev TQFT's.
+We have already provided a number of such applications, see e.g. \cite{A5, AMas, A1, AG, A2, A3, A4, ALG, AB, AH, APropT, Agf}.

 The paper is organized as follows.
 In section \ref{AxiomsMF} we briefly recall the theory of modular functors.
-In section \ref{cha:Geometric construction} we will recall the vacua modular functor constructed from our previous paper \cite{AU2}.
-In section \ref{cha:notes-part-one} following the description of Blanchet \cite{Bl1}, we set up the needed modular tensor category using skein theory.
+Section \ref{cha:notes-part-one} briefly describes, following Blanchet \cite{Bl1}, the modular tensor category $\hsu$ using skein theory.
+In the following section \ref{RTmf}, we define the modular functor $\V_K^{SU(N)}$ which gives the skein-theoretic model for Witten-Reshetikhin-Turaev TQFT \cite{RT1,RT2,TW2} due to Blanchet, Habbeger, Masbaum and Vogel \cite{BHMV1}, \cite{BHMV2}.
 In section \ref{sec:rep-Hecke} we recall Jones and Wenzl work on the representation theory of the Hecke algebra and establish the needed relation between the skein theory representations and Wenzl's representations of the Hecke algebra.
-In the following section \ref{RTmf}, we define the modular functor $\V_K^{SU(N)}$ which gives the skein-theoretic model for Reshetikhin-Turaev TQFT due to Blanchet, Habbeger, Masbaum and Vogel \cite{BHMV1}, \cite{BHMV2}.
-The genus zero part of the of the isomorphism $I_{N,K}$ of the modular functors $\V_K^{SU(N)}$ and $\Vdag_{N,K}$ is provided in section \ref{cha:Identification}.
-The extension of the isomorphism to higher genus is provided in section \ref{SMatrixhg}.
-In the appendix we provide some normalizations and notations for the Lie algebra $sl(N,\bC)$.
+The genus zero part of the isomorphism $I_{N,K}$ between the modular functors $\V_K^{SU(N)}$ and $\Vdag_{N,K}$ is provided in section \ref{cha:Identification}.
+It is recalled in section \ref{SMatrixhg} how we in the paper \cite{AU3} proved that such a genus zero isomorphism automatically extends to a full isomorphism of modular functors, thus establishing our main Theorem \ref{Main}.